isomerpages/imda-codesg/pages/features-content/2017-07-08-top-4-takeaways-from-the-digital-garage-launch.md

 ---
-layout: post
-title: Top 4 Takeaways from the Digital Garage Launch
+title: 'Top 4 Takeaways from the Digital Garage Launch'
-date: 2017-07-08
+date: 2017-07-08T00:00:00.000Z
 permalink: /top-4-takeaways-from-the-digital-garage-launch/
-breadcrumb: Top 4 Takeaways from the Digital Garage Launch
+breadcrumb: 'Top 4 Takeaways from the Digital Garage Launch'

 ---

 ## Top 4 Takeaways from the Digital Garage Launch